The following is general information about property taxes. It does not replace a lawyer’s advice about a specific legal problem.

 What happens if I don’t pay my property tax?

-If your property taxes are not paid on time, the account will fall behind.
+The account will fall behind if your property taxes are not paid on time.
 This is called being “in arrears”.
+Arrears is money that is owed and should have been paid earlier.

-If this happens, interest will be charged on the amount you owe.
-For example, in the Halifax Regional Municipality the interest rate charged for accounts that are in arrears is 15% per year (for example if you owe $1,000, after one year you would owe an additional $150 – a total of $1,150).
+If this happens, you will be charged interest on the amount you owe.
+For example, in the Halifax Regional Municipality, the interest rate charged for accounts in arrears is 15% per year (as of 2024).
+That means if you owe $1,000, you would owe an additional $150 after one year – a total of $1,150.
 The interest rate on arrears may differ in other communities across the province, so check with your local municipality.

-If property taxes remain unpaid for more than one year, the city has the option of selling the property at a tax sale, or trying to sue on the debt as an alternative to a property tax sale.
+If property taxes remain unpaid for more than one year or two years (depending on your municipality or county), the municipality has the option of selling the property at a tax sale or trying to sue you on the debt as an alternative to a property tax sale.

 What is a tax sale?